oracle-livelabs/oci-migration/ebs-extend-logginganalytics/onboard/onboard.md

 ### Objectives

 In this lab, you will:
-* Onboard Logging Analytics (including policies, users, groups, and dynamic groups for using Logging Analytics Service)
+* Onboard Logging Analytics (including policies, users, groups, and dynamic groups for using Logging Analytics Service).
-* At the end of this lab you will have Logging Analytics onboarded in your OCI tenancy
+* At the end of this lab you will have Logging Analytics onboarded in your OCI tenancy.

 ### Prerequisites